snigdha510/TSHIRT-CUSTOMIZATION/README.md

 ## Project Structure
 The project comprises two main components:

-<li> Frontend: The frontend is responsible for the user interface and 3D T-shirt customization.
+<li> <u>Frontend</u>: The frontend is responsible for the user interface and 3D T-shirt customization.
 It uses the three.js framework to render the 3D model and interacts with the backend to save user preferences.

-<li> Backend: The backend handles user authentication and preferences storage.
+<li> <u>Backend</u>: The backend handles user authentication and preferences storage.
 It is connected to a MongoDB database to store user information and color preferences.
 The backend also utilizes WebSockets to enable real-time updates of user preferences.

 ## Screenshots